Proven Courtroom Advocates · Offices in Toronto, Huntsville and Bowmanville

 Read this post for the answers to the most important questions every client should be asking when considering whether to pursue a medical malpractice lawsuit.

-What the CPSO can do is provide some reassurance that a particular case does appear to have merit, which can in turn help guide decision making with respect to pursuing a a claim in medical malpractice.
+What the CPSO can do is provide some reassurance that a particular case does appear to have merit, which can in turn help guide decision making with respect to pursuing a claim in medical malpractice.

 Read this post for more information on whether you should file a formal complaint against your physician.